Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days under water over 5 years of Global Sector Rotation Strategy is 113 days, which is lower, thus better compared to the benchmark ACWI (131 days) in the same period.
+• The average days under water over 5 years of Global Sector Rotation Strategy is 113 days, which is smaller, thus better compared to the benchmark ACWI (131 days) in the same period.

 Performance (YTD)